The world is inhabited by more than 45000 different species of cockroaches that vary in size and color and other characteristics from ancient times.

-The exterior of the water bug is similar to the exterior of the roaches in many ways like the size and color.
+The exterior of the water bug is similar to the roaches’ exterior in many ways, like the size and color.

 The water bugs are commonly found near standing water bodies, unlike the roaches that mostly inhabit humid areas.

-Asian Long-Horned beetle
+Asian Long-Horned Beetle

-However, they can be easily distinguished as the Asian Long-horned beetles have a jet-black outer body with prominent white spots, unlike the roaches.
+However, they can be easily distinguished as the Asian Long-horned beetles have a jet-black outer body with prominent white spots, unlike the Michigan cockroaches.

 The similar reddish-brown translucent wings covering their backs entirely also fail us to tell a wood-boring beetle and roach apart.

-However, the wood-boring beetle always inhabits the wooden areas of your house or mostly the tress, unlike the roaches that mostly inhabit humid, damp and dark places.
+However, the wood-boring beetle always inhabits the wooden areas of your house or mostly the tress, unlike the roaches that mostly inhabit humid, damp, and dark places.